JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-11-21-distilbert_sequence_classifier_industry_en.md

 ## Description

-`distilbert_sequence_classifier_industry` Model to classify a business description into one of 62 industry tags.
-Trained on 7000 samples of Business Descriptions and associated labels of companies in India.
+`distilbert_sequence_classifier_industry` model to classify a business description into one of 62 industry tags.

 ## Predicted Entities